Climate Adaptation Planning through Physical Modelling

 climat change adaptation planning

 Physical modelling is largely applied in hydraulics engineering and can be scaled up and down.
-It allows for analysing and simulating various process in controlled environments which is as close to reality.
+It allows for analysing and simulating various processes in controlled environments that are as close as possible to reality.

 As climate change is projected to bring more extreme natural events, physical modelling will be an important tool to test climate adaptation designs and scenarios.

-A UK based civil engineering and environmental hydraulics organisation have been providing scale models of their various projects like breakwaters to beaches, turbines to tsunamis, and pumping stations to fish passes, the news article says.
+A UK-based civil engineering and environmental hydraulics organisation has been providing scale models for their various projects, such as breakwaters to beaches, turbines to tsunamis, and pumping stations to fish passes, the news article says.

 Physical modelling can be scaled up or down depending on structural design requirements for small geographical areas – breakwater stability on port or harbour areas, erosion and accretion of beach areas, to really large ones like sediment transport along the coastline and wave climate approaching a port.